survivejs/react-book/manuscript/02_developing_with_webpack.md

     inline: true,
     progress: true,

-    // display only errors to reduce the amount of output
+    // Display only errors to reduce the amount of output.
     stats: 'errors-only',

-    // parse host and port from env so this is easy
+    // Parse host and port from env so this is easy to customize.
-    // to customize
     host: process.env.HOST,
     port: process.env.PORT
   },